 Now that you have the cabinet and legs in position, you can put the slate on the pool table.
-Assuming that you are putting together a three piece slate pool table, you should be able to tell by looking at the slate, which one goes where.
+Assuming that you are putting together a three-piece slate pool table, you should be able to tell by looking at the slate, which one goes where.
 The pockets will be on all four corners, and two in the center of the middle piece of slate.
-You should put the middle place in position first and leave a the two other pieces about two inches away, so that you can see what you are doing.
+You should put the middle place in position first and leave the two other pieces about two inches away so that you can see what you are doing.

 These are on the outer edges of the pool table and be careful to not let the shim go under the screw hole (If you screw the shim in place, you won’t be able to adjust it later).
 You will have to move the level back and forth between this position and a perpendicular one that will help you level the slate in the other direction.

 While leveling this first piece of slate, there are three positions that you will place the level.
 From left to right while you are standing at one end of the pool table.
 Once on the edge closest to you, and again on the other edge of that same piece of slate.